Nick-t-go/gametesting/README.md

 Instructions on giving it a whirl:

-yarn install
+1) yarn install
-yarn webpack-dev-server
+2) yarn webpack-dev-server
-Open up your browser to http://localhost:8080
+3)Open up your browser to http://localhost:8080